ShreySahai/TwoDTransientDiffusionProblem/README.md

 # 2DHeatTransfer

-A python library that simulates two dimensional transient heat conduction in a square plate using ADI finite difference method
+A python library that simulates two-dimensional transient heat conduction in a square plate using ADI finite difference method

 ## Getting started

-The repository can be clone and the library `TwoDHeat.py` can be simply imported for use
+The repository can be cloned and the library `TwoDHeat.py` can be simply imported for use

 ### Prerequisites